 Treatment may include:

-- Radiation therapy-uses a radiation machine that emits x-rays to kill cancer cells and shrink tumors.
+- Radiation therapy.
+This therapy uses a radiation machine that emits X-rays to kill cancer cells and shrink tumors.

-- Photodynamic therapy-uses a certain type of light and a special chemical to kill cancer cells.
+- Photodynamic therapy.
+This therapy uses a certain type of light and a special chemical to kill cancer cells.

 Click here to view the